Our Parents

 Our free tool provides options, advice, and next steps based on your unique situation.

-How communication changes in someone with dementia
+Understanding communication changes in loved ones with dementia

-• Have difficulty finding the “right” words
+• Struggle with finding the “right” words

 • Make inappropriate comments